yurug/learn-ocaml-tutorial/README.md

 ## What is to learn in this step ?

-* how to use a predefined sampler
+* How to use a predefined sampler

-* list of predefined samplers

-* how to define its own sampler using the optional argument `~sampler`
+* How to define its own sampler using the optional argument `~sampler`

-* how to define its own sampler using using a naming convention
+* How to define its own sampler using a naming convention instead of `~sampler`

-## List of graded function
+## List of graded functions

 ### sampler-built-in-types/test.ml